DIY Wire Dubbing Brush Maker

-Well if you’ve been through our fly patterns & fly tying category you’ve probably picked up on the fact that we prefer and strive to create simple and durable fly patterns.
-One of the tools that we use to achieve these goals is our home made wire dubbing brush maker!
+A quick surf through our fly tying sections and you will quickly notice that we prefer, and strive to create, simple and durable fly patterns.
+One of the tools which helps us to accomplish these goals is our home made wire dubbing brush maker!

 - 1 12″x4″x3/4″ piece of MDF board